What is the aim of Partnerships for Forests?

 - Organisations that have been convicted of any offence concerning professional misconduct;

-- Organizations that have issues regarding obligations relating to the payment of income tax or sales tax or other tax contributions within the country;
+- Organisations that have issues regarding obligations relating to the payment of income tax or sales tax or other tax contributions within the country;

 - Organisations that have been convicted of, or are the subject of any proceedings relating to: